FAQ – Frequently Asked Questions

 Use of Kitchen: We have a large kitchen that can be used for food preparation and to eat your snacks or meals.
 You may use the stove, microwave and common fridge.
 All dishes, pots and pans and utensils, cups are provided but must be cleaned and stored in their proper place after use.
 A BBQ is available for free, just ask us.

 Telephone: There is no cellular service anywhere near Providence Bay.
 We kind of like it that way, it keeps the stressful world at bay.
 You can use the hostel phone for a limited duration of 15 minutes for $5.
 There is a payphone down the road at the corner store.

-Common rooms: We have a nice deck, a big yard, a fire pit and hammock for you to relax on site.
+Common rooms: We have a nice deck, a big yard and hammock for you to relax on site.
 We encourage you to meet and exchange with the other guests while taking advantage of these activities.